kaurn6538/nosql-challenge/README.md

 ## Set Up and Update Database

 ## Setup
-* 		Install the required dependencies using: bash

-* Insert the new halal restaurant opened in Greenwich to the Database.
+1. Insert the new halal restaurant opened in Greenwich to the Database.

 *    establishments.insert_one(new_restaurant)

 * Update the new restauarant with the correct BusineesTypeID.